Gajol/IT-Notes/Notes/Integrations/ServiceMesh.md

   ## Istio Architecture
   - data plane & control plane
-  - data plane is componsed of:
+  - data plane is composed of:
     - a Envoy sidecar proxy (running in same network space as each service)
     - a Mixer: extensible policy evaluation between services
   - control plane: responsible for API's used to configure the proxies and Mixer